Also known as: Asthma action plan - school, Wheezing - school, Reactive airway disease - school or Bronchial asthma - school

 The student and school staff should follow this asthma action plan.
 Your child should be able to take asthma medicines at school when needed.

-What Should Be in Your Child’s School Asthma Plan
+What Should be in Your Child’s School Asthma Action Plan?

-The following people should have a copy of the plan:
+These staff should each have a copy of your child's asthma action plan: